andersfylling/disgord/CONTRIBUTING.md

 ### Pull Requests
 If you create a PR that is not based on an issue.
 Please describe why you want DisGord to support it.
 Also add examples in both the docs/examples and a shorter version in the go doc (comments).

+If your PR is not ready yet, make it a Draft.

 ## Styleguides
 `go fmt ./...`